Balance and Fall Prevention: Strategies for Intervention

 • Falls are a major cause of death in people over the age of 65.

-Because a fall can have devastating and even fatal consequences, fall prevention is of utmost importance.
+Because a fall can have serious and even fatal consequences, fall prevention strategies are important.
 The good news is there are easy and simple steps you can take to prevent falls.
+But first, let’s talk about the components of balance.

 • Physiological and psychological function